khalil431/Building-Feedforward-and-Recurrent-and-Convolutional-Neural-Networks-from-Scratch/README.md

 # Building Feedforward, Recurrent, and Convolutional Neural Networks from Scratch

-This is a project where I programmed neural networks and recurrent neural networks from scratch.
-The regular feedforward neural networks were trained to predict the gender of a person based on their weight and height, while the recurrent neural network was trained for sentiment analysis by predicting whether a sentence is positive or negative.
+This personal project involves programming feedforward neural networks, recurrent neural networks, and convolutional neural networks from scratch.
+The regular feedforward neural network was trained to predict the gender of a person based on their weight and height, the recurrent neural network was trained for sentiment analysis by predicting whether a sentence is positive or negative, and the convolutional neural network was trained to solve the MNIST handwritten digit classification problem.

 ## Table of Contents